Computer (Computer) | MCQ Quizzes | Category (S/R/M)

 HTML (HyperText Markup Language) is the foundation for structuring web content.
 CSS (Cascading Style Sheets) is used for styling the visual presentation.
 JavaScript adds interactivity and dynamic behavior.
 XML (Extensible Markup Language) is used for storing and transporting data, but it's not a core language for front-end web development in the same way the others are.
 Python is a general-purpose programming language often used for back-end development, but not typically for directly building the user interface of a website.

-Q8.
-Which of the following is the correct abbreviation of COMPUTER?
+Q18.
+Which of the following is not a characteristic of a computer?

-Q8.
-Which of the following is the correct abbreviation of COMPUTER?
+Q18.
+Which of the following is not a characteristic of a computer?

 Answer: (C) To protect against unauthorized access